Vin-Jex/dent-clack/README.md

 ## Description

-**Dent Clack is a medical web application that helps people get access to quick appointment for dental treatment at the comfort of their home.
-This is a simple project built under the idea of helping beginners to participate in open source.
+**Dent Clack is a medical web application that aims to help make booking dental appointments quick and easy from the comfort of your home.
+This is a simple project built under the idea of helping beginners get more familiar with open source.
 Happy Coding 💙 :) !**

 #### Technologies